RING DESIGN GUIDE & ANATOMY OF A RING

-Beginning the search for your perfect engagement ring can be overwhelming.
-Apart from the huge variety of designs, unfamiliar jewelry terminology used in names and descriptions can seem like a foreign language.
+Beginning the search for the perfect engagement ring can be overwhelming.
+Alongside a large variety of ring jewelry designs, unfamiliar jewelry terminology used in names and descriptions can be very confusing.

 What’s a shank?
 Is it an important part of the ring?
 How is a ring’s depth different from its profile?
 Read through our guide to learn all about the anatomy of a ring, the parts of an engagement ring, the technical term for each part of the ring and use the diagrams to become familiar with the different parts of a ring setting, so you’ll know how to discuss your desired finger jewelry accessory with a jeweler.